 - Pay attention to your micronutrients

-- If you want to maximise your chance of success you can track your food in Cronometer and feed it back into your Nutrient Optimiser report to determine the optimal foods and meals to help you continue to fill your nutrient gaps.
+- If you want to maximise your chance of success you can track your food in Cronometer which will sync with the Nutrient Optimiser to identify optimal foods and meals for you.

 - The protein sparing modified fast (PSMF) provides adequate levels of protein to support lean muscle mass while restricting energy from carbohydrates and fat.

 - Protein intakes vary widely depending on the goals and the level of energy restriction between.